Stone Garrett Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective nine K/9, the ninth-best in the league.

-- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Phillies have the 10th-ranked team ERA across all league pitching staffs (3.99).

-- The Phillies rank 12th in baseball in home runs surrendered (139 total, 1.1 per game).
+- Phillies pitchers combine to surrender 139 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- Sanchez gets the start for the Phillies, his 12th of the season.
-He is 1-3 with a 3.39 ERA and 53 strikeouts in 58 1/3 innings pitched.
+- Wheeler (9-5) is aiming for his 10th win when he gets the starting nod for the Phillies in his 25th start of the season.
+He's put together a 3.56 ERA in 144 2/3 innings pitched, with 160 strikeouts.

-- His most recent appearance came on Friday, Aug.
-11 against the Minnesota Twins, when the lefty went six innings, surrendering two earned runs while allowing six hits.
+- The right-hander's last appearance came on Tuesday against the Toronto Blue Jays, when he tossed seven innings, surrendering one earned run while allowing three hits.

-- The 26-year-old has put together a 3.39 ERA and 8.2 strikeouts per nine innings in 11 games this season, while allowing a batting average of .218 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.